Kot2Na/School21/Calc_Rec/README.md

 (2 * 42) - 30 + (20 - 80) / 30  ->  52
 (89 % 3) * 35 + (10 * (70 / 5)) ->  210

 > If you find out some mistakes or incorrect work, please let me know that.
+> Email: nikitin.na@phystech.edu